Search for growing angular modes in ultracompact boson star evolutions: Angular decomposition

 \section{Angular decomposition}

-{\textbf{\textit{Method}}---} We extract the modulus of the scalar field $\varphi$ and the Adiabatic Effective Potential (AEP) \cite{Cunha:2022gde, Marks:2025longterm}, given by $H_{\text{eff}}(r) = \sqrt{\langle \alpha^2 \rangle - \langle \gamma_{ij} \beta^i \beta^j\rangle} / r$, on $N_\theta \times N_\phi$ points ($\theta$ and $\phi$ are the polar and azimuthal angle respectively) on $N_R$ spheres of coordinate radius $R$, at fixed simulation time intervals $\Delta T$.
+{\textbf{\textit{Method}}---} We extract the modulus of the scalar field $\varphi$ and the Adiabatic Effective Potential (AEP)\footnote{The effective potential, as defined for stationary and spherically / axially symmetric spacetimes, can be well approximated by the AEP when deviations from these symmetries are small.} \cite{Cunha:2022gde, Marks:2025longterm}, given by $H_{\text{eff}}(r) = \sqrt{\langle \alpha^2 \rangle - \langle \gamma_{ij} \beta^i \beta^j\rangle} / r$, on $N_\theta \times N_\phi$ points ($\theta$ and $\phi$ are the polar and azimuthal angle respectively) on $N_R$ spheres of coordinate radius $R$, at fixed simulation time intervals $\Delta T$.
 We decompose these extractions into spherical harmonics, using \texttt{Python} and \texttt{scipy} \cite{2020SciPy-NMeth}, and consider each mode as a function of time, normalized by the amplitude of the (0,0)-mode.
 To assess whether any modes are significantly growing in time, we perform a linear fit on the base-10 logarithm of the mode amplitude in time: this should detect modes that are exponentially growing\footnote{Note that exponential growth is typically associated with a linear instability, while the putative LR instability is expected to be non-linear.
 Given the uncertainty of how the instability would manifest itself, looking for exponentially growing modes means expecting a 'worst-case' scenario.} with respect to the (0,0)-mode.
 We only keep modes for which the best-fit parameter for the slope is positive, and perform a $t$-test\footnote{Note that this assumes that the variance of all data points is the same - an assumption that may not be true here, but good enough to assess which modes are most significantly growing.} using \texttt{statsmodels} \cite{seabold2010statsmodels} that rejects the null hypothesis that the mode is not growing in time (i.e. the slope is zero) if the $p$-value is smaller than 5\%.
-Extraction of the scalar field amplitude was added later and does not always cover the entire simulation.
-We expect physically growing modes to affect both the scalar field and effective potential, and therefore look for consistency.
+Extraction of the scalar field amplitude was added later and does not always cover the entire simulation We expect physically growing modes to affect both the scalar field and effective potential, and therefore look for consistency.
 We typically neglect the start of the simulation $\mu t \leq 500$, where initial dynamics are expected to grow all modes.
 Given the octant symmetry employed in the simulations, the analysis is not sensitive to modes with odd $l,m$.
 We have verified that the recovered mode amplitude does not change significantly with varying angular resolution $N_\theta, N_\phi$.